One of the technical areas of piano tuning, the

 equal frequency ratios between the adjacent notes.
 These are the

-the octave and are referred to as a semitone or half-step.
-In the
+octave and are referred to as a semitone or half-step.
+In the modern

-modern tempered scale, the frequency between each interval is
+tempered scale, the frequency between each interval is perceived as

-music often lists the key.
-For example "Piano Concerto in A minor"
+classical music often lists the key.
+For example "Piano Concerto in

-or "Chopin's Piano Concerto in F minor".
-Why did these classical
+A minor" or "Chopin's Piano Concerto in F minor."
+Why did these

 temperaments of that era.
 There are many references to the